WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 1. You have a Google Cloud Platform account and have enough access rights to create Compute Engine and Container Engine Resources
 2. You know how to `git clone`
-3. You have the gcloud SDK install and initialized somewhere ( Or just use the Google Cloud Shell)
+3. You have the gcloud SDK install and initialized somewhere ( do not use the google cloud shell)

+Remeber to perform a 'gcloud auth login' before using the gcloud commands below.

 ## Create Kubernettes Cluster

-Using the cloud console the default settings will suffice.
-The following is the commandline you would use to create the cluster using the gcloud command.
+You can create a cluster using the Google Cloud Console.
+The Default settings will suffice.
 For this QuickStart the cluster name used is `owaspbasiccluster`.
 The `PROJECTNAME` is whatever your project is.
-The `REGION` is a region near you.
+The `REGION` is a region/zone near you.

+If you want to use the gcloud sdk from a properly initialized gcloud commandline environment use the following command

 ```